How to help someone having a stroke or heart attack at work

-You never know when a heart attack or stroke may strike.
+Knowing the signs of a stroke or heart attack and how to respond quickly can save lives.
 Every year, thousands of Americans have heart attacks at work, and someone in America suffers a stroke every 40 seconds.

 Strokes occur when the blood supply to the brain is cut off.
 To recognize signs of a stroke, use F.A.S.T.: